Try the Most Accurate AI Detector on the Market

 You’ll want to be especially careful with any statements or claims from AI tools.

 ChatGPT, for example, produces answers with such confidence that it can be easy to assume the data is correct.
-However, it's known for making mistakes, and AI hallucinations and factual errors can get you into trouble.
+However, it's known for making mistakes, and AI hallucinations and factual errors can have negative impacts..

 So, remember to always fact-check for sources and challenge anything that doesn’t look right.